0xor0ne/awesome-list/README.md

 * [bat][625]: A cat(1) clone with wings.
 * [broot][626]: A new way to see and navigate directory trees
 * [Caddy][363]: fast, multi-platform web server with automatic HTTPS.
+- [Cookiecutter][665]: A cross-platform command-line utility that creates projects from cookiecutters (project templates).
 * [CoreUtils][214]: Cross-platform Rust rewrite of the GNU coreutils.
 * [delta][632]: syntax-highlighting pager for git, diff, and grep output.
 * [difftastic][440]: structural diff that understands syntax.